2020 Bob Hawke Landcare Award WINNER

 COLIN SEIS | NSW

-The 2014 Bob Hawke Landcare Award winner Colin Seis is known as the pioneer of ‘Pasture Cropping’.
-Colin owns a 2000-acre property Winona in the central tablelands of NSW and runs around 4000 merino sheep, a Merino Stud, and grows around 500 acres of crops annually to oats using the ‘pasture cropping’ technique.
-Another important enterprise is native grass seed which is harvested from the property’s native grassland.
-Colin is the pioneer developer of ‘Pasture Cropping’, which has been adopted across Australia and globally.
-Created in 1993, it is a technique of sowing cereal crops directly into perennial pastures, without killing the pasture.
+NSW farmer Colin Seis works a 2000-acre property running around 4000 merino sheep, a merino and kelpie stud, and grows around 500 acres of crops annually.
+He is known as the pioneer of ‘pasture cropping’, a technique of sowing cereal crops directly into perennial pastures, without killing the pasture.
 It contributes to the development of topsoil, water management, stabilising soil erosion, controlling weeds, increasing pasture plant numbers and diversity as well as providing great potential for restoring grasslands, increasing soil carbon levels, improving soil health and growing nutrient dense, healthy food.
-Colin also runs a farm consultancy business advising landholders and speaks at many workshops and seminars around Australia and internationally.

 2012 Bob Hawke Landcare Award WINNER